eth-educators/eth-docker-docs/website/docs/About/Overview.md

 > for the consensus client.
 You will still encounter these names in several places,
 > particularly in the logs of the consensus client.
 > Ethereum PoS (Proof-of-Stake) was also called Ethereum 2.0 at one point, but uses the same ETH token.

+## eth-docker feature highlights

+- Supports all FOSS (Free and Open Source Software) Ethereum clients in any combination: Lodestar, Nimbus, Teku, Lighthouse, Prysm; and Nethermind, Besu, Erigon, Geth
+- Runs on Linux or macOS, Intel/AMD x64 or ARM CPUs
+- Supports Grafana dashboards and alerting, either locally or Grafana Cloud or even your own remote Mimir/Thanos cluster
+- Uses official client teams' images, does not publish its own images
+- Supports advanced use cases such as exposing interfaces over https with traefik, source-building clients locally

+## Staking workflow

 When setting up an Ethereum staking full node, you'll: